 BG3 Paladin Class Guide

 Paladins class-specific mechanic is your Oath.
-You have access to one Oath Charge and Lay on Hands Charges that can be used to cast Paladin specific spells like for example the Healing Radiance action (Oath Charge) or the Lay on Hands spell (Lay on Hands Charge).
+You have access to one Oath Charge and Lay on Hands Charges that can be used to cast Paladin-specific spells like for example the Healing Radiance action (Oath Charge) or the Lay on Hands spell (Lay on Hands Charge).
 You will always only have one Oath Charge available.
-BUt you will get more Lay on Hands Charges when you level up your Paladin Build in BG3.
-Lay on Hands Charges can be replenished after a long rest, whereas Oath Charges can be replenished after a short rest.
+But you will get more Lay-on Hands Charges when you level up your Paladin Build in BG3.
+Lay-on Hands Charges can be replenished after a long rest, whereas Oath Charges can be replenished after a short rest.

 At level 2 you also get access to your Divine Smite spell.
 This allows you to infuse your next weapon attack with a lot of extra Radiant Damage.
 This is even more powerful if used against Undead or Fiends.
 When you level up further you will gain access to even more powerful Smite spells.